datakind/edvise-ui/README.md

 2. In AppLayout.jsx add the Foopage item to route mapping in renderNavLinks(): `const renderNavLinks = () => (['home', 'FAQ', 'data-dictionary', 'dashboard', 'foopage'].map((routeName)...`
 3. Add a Foopage.jsx file under resources/js/Pages/... subdirectory that contains the actual page rendering code.

-### Notes on deploying to dev
+### Notes on deploying

-When deploying to dev, make sure to also check the outcome of the associated migration job in Cloud Run > Jobs.
+When deploying, make sure to also check the outcome of the associated migration job in Cloud Run > Jobs.

 ### General Notes